Howard Lutnick: Nomination and confirmation

 Following the 2024 presidential election, Lutnick was being considered as secretary of the treasury.
 Within a week, discussions had narrowed to Lutnick and Scott Bessent, who was viewed as the front-runner until Lutnick began to advocate for himself.
 According to Politico, the decision was being delayed by Lutnick's role in providing information to Donald Trump.
 The New York Times reported that Trump had expressed reservations about Lutnick, portraying him as a constant presence and a manipulator, leading to further delays as he broadened his list of candidates.
 Lutnick was endorsed to the position by Elon Musk, a Trump advisor; Musk considered Bessent as a "business-as-usual choice."
 On November 19, 2024, Trump selected Lutnick as his nominee for secretary of commerce.

 In the months after the election, Lutnick privately negotiated with companies and countries on Trump's economic policy.
-According to The New York Times, Lutnick privately encouraged Trump to seek a trade agreement with China, believing that he was in an advantageous position.
-Lutnick appeared before the Senate Committee on Commerce, Science, and Transportation on January 29, 2025, where he promoted tarrifs and vowed greater action on China and its advances in artificial intelligence, particularly the release of DeepSeek R1.
+According to the New York Times, Lutnick privately encouraged Trump to seek a trade agreement with China, believing that he was in an advantageous position.
+Lutnick appeared before the Senate Committee on Commerce, Science, and Transportation on January 29, 2025, where he promoted tariffs and vowed greater action on China and its advances in artificial intelligence, particularly the release of DeepSeek R1.
 In February 2025, the New York Times reported that he had been involved in discussions to offer Intel's manufacturing facilities to TSMC.

 On February 18, 2025, Lutnick was confirmed by the Senate in a 51–45 vote.
 Democratic senators Cory Booker and Gary Peters, as well as Republican senators Jerry Moran and Dan Sullivan, did not vote.
 He was sworn in on February 21.